 Overall, though, this really is just Teamwork, But More So.

 If both Bondmates are in position to perform a standard shot on a target, either Bondmate may elect to Dual Strike that target.
-This causes both Bondmates to fire a standard shot at the target, but only uses an action point and ends the turn of whichever Bondmate initiates the Dual Strike, and the non-initiating Bondmate can even have their turn already over without issue.
+This causes both Bondmates to fire a standard shot at the target, but only whichever Bondmate initiates the Dual Strike spends an action point and ends their turn, and the non-initiating Bondmate can even have their turn already over without issue.
 Both Bondmates still spend and require ammo as normal, however.
 One use per mission, shared between the Bondmates.